COM collections are a way to support groups

 of related COM objects that can be iterated over.
 A collection is

-itself a special interface with a
+itself an interface with

-a single item from the collection.
+retrieve a single item from the collection.

 Item method is indexed, which means that

 it requires an argument that specifies which item in the collection